News

 Hydrogen and Carbon Capture

-The industry should be targeting large scale hydrogen power production with carbon capture and storage (CCS).
-Carbon capture and storage could be an important method to reduce global CO2 emissions in the atmosphere, whilst assisting the hydrogen industry.
+The 2020 target was for the industry to be targeting large scale hydrogen power production with carbon capture and storage (CCS).
+Carbon capture and storage could be an important method to reduce global CO2 emissions in the atmosphere, while assisting the hydrogen industry.

 Buildings

-One of the major areas in which buildings should improve in order to successfully contribute to net zero 2050 is efficiency.
+One of the major areas in which buildings should improve in order to successfully contribute to Net Zero 2050 is efficiency in domestic heating.
+This involves improving insulation in older homes and switching some to alternative heating systems.
 For many, electric heat pumps represent the future of heating buildings.
-Other potential options to replace carbon-based fuels in heating buildings include biogas or hydrogen.
+Other potential options to replace carbon-based fuels in heating buildings include biogas, hydrogen or other forms of electric heating such as radiant heating panels.

 Road Transport

-The switch to Electric Vehicles is the major shift in the transport industry that could have the biggest impact on emissions.
-To reach net zero emissions by 2050 it will be necessary for HGVs and cars to move away from the combustion of fossil fuels and biofuels to a zero-emissions solution (e.g. hydrogen, battery vehicles).
+The switch to electric vehicles is the major shift in the transport industry that could have the biggest impact on emissions.
+To reach net zero emissions by 2050 it will be necessary for HGVs and cars to move away from the combustion of fossil fuels to a zero-emissions solution (e.g. hydrogen, battery vehicles).

 Waste

-Waste is a major global issue and one of the key pollutants globally.
+Waste is a major global issue and a key pollutant.
 Therefore, waste reduction also needs to be a priority in order to achieve net zero.
 Increasing recycling rates and landfill bans for biodegradable waste are methods that can be adopted to help the waste sector positively impact the net zero initiative.

 Greenhouse Gas Removal